 Liu Shiying and Martha Avery.

 This book was rather disconnected and not so smooth in reading: For example after, at only the second last chapter was there a focus on Jack Ma's life and the last chapter was about the IPO of Alibaba Group.
 It was rather disjointed.
 There was also parts where the author just simply copied or summaried a report on China's internet development.
-It gave me a feeling of pure regurgitation that is exists in Chinese style education.
+It gave me a feeling of pure regurgitation that exists in Chinese style education.

 Last but not least, it was a book originally written in Chinese and now translated in English.
 Hence the flow was not natural and certain terminnology didn't help at all.